khaled-Muhamed/SpringBoot-Stater-Project/README.md

 ## Getting Started

-Just run the demo har file and got to "localhost:8080/api/v1/students" in your favourite browser make sure that you have postgres installed and modify the username and password in application.properties file also check the port used in the url.
+Just run the demo jar file and got to "localhost:8080/api/v1/students" in your favourite browser make sure that you have postgres installed and modify the username and password in application.properties file also check the port used in the url.